Updated on 2026-05-13 GMT+08:00

 If the default values file exists in the chart, you do not need to specify the values file in Artifact.
 You can directly deploy the default values file.

-2. Example 2: Deploying Helm3 by Specifying the Values File in CodeArts Artifact
+2. Example 2: Specifying the values file in CodeArts Artifact

-This example demonstrates how to deploy Helm3 by specifying the Values file in Artifact.
+This example demonstrates how to use the Values file in Artifact for deployment.

 The values defined in the external values file will overwrite the values defined in the Values file in the chart.